davidkim9299/Project/README.md

 # MAR 24th-------------------------------------------------
   Created Third pages for each part
   Skipped to design each screen.
-Just construct the structure of the app
+Just constructed the structure of the app